GLYCAM-Web/website/Examples/JsonApi/README.md

 [Appendix: Walkthrough](#walkthrough)

-Armed with a response to the orifinal request it is possible to:
+Armed with a response to the original request it is possible to:
-* Poll for the status of the default pdb file.
+* Poll for the status of the default PDB file.
 * Submit a new request for up to 64 variations of this structures
 * Each requested structure can then be polled for and downloaded as well.